New machine-made melodies spotlight artistic partnership between AI, human composers

 Ackerman and Loker were ALYSIA's first collaborators, but in recent months other artists have signed on to work with the machine.
 One new song, written with California State University in Long Beach music professor Josh Palkki, uses a melody ALYSIA created based on words from the Emily Dickinson poem "Hope is the Thing With Feathers."

 Other new collaborations use an ALYSIA-based system that was trained with songs from Puccini operas instead of top-40 hits.
-Dubbed Robocini, the system is currently working with two San Francisco based-composers: Davide Verotta is using ALYSIA to create an aria and James Morgan is working with the system to craft the first collaborative computer-human opera.
+Dubbed Robocini, the system is currently working with two San Francisco-based artists: Davide Verotta is a composer using ALYSIA to create an aria and James Morgan is working with the system to craft the first collaborative computer-human opera.

 Rafael Pérez y Pérez, an expert in the emerging field of computational creativity at Autonomous Metropolitan University in Mexico City calls ALYSIA's contributions "interesting and original."